ricko2001/Genealogy-scripts/RM -Change source template/ReadMe.txt

   myRM-DB.rmtree   (my main database file)
-  Misc Databases   (folder for other databases I frequently use) Exhibits         (folder containing all media files in a folder hierarchy) SW               (folder containing various utility apps and the ini file)
+  Misc Databases   (folder for other databases I frequently use) Exhibits         (folder containing all media files in a folder hierarchy) SW               (folder containing various utility apps and the config file)

 ===========================================DIV50==